Six Questions to Ask a Lawyer

 Although workers’ compensation involves injury, the law and rules are very different in personal injury cases.
 We do specialize in and limit our practice to only serious injury and wrongful death cases.

-Attorneys Steven Heintz and David Becker provide experienced representation to auto accident and catastrophic injury victims.
+Attorney Steven Heintz provides experienced representation to auto accident and catastrophic injury victims.
 Contact a Bradenton and Sarasota, Florida-area personal injury lawyer for a free, no-obligation case consultation.

 5. Has the Law Firm Experienced Enough Success to Give It the Resources Needed to Go Up Against the Big Insurance Companies?